FDA expected to authorize second coronavirus booster for 50 and older

 “Starting a second booster program ahead of the winter and fall season may allow us to get ahead of a surge and be better prepared than we were with omicron,” Titanji said in an email.
 But she noted that among younger healthy individuals, the added benefit of a second booster is unclear.

-Peter Hotez, a professor of pediatrics and molecular virology at Baylor College of Medicine and co-director of the Texas Children’s Hospital Center for Vaccine Development, said he strongly supports a second booster for people 60 and older based on the Israeli data.
+Peter Hotez, a professor of pediatrics and molecular virology at Baylor College of Medicine and co-director of the Texas Children’s Hospital Center for Vaccine Development, said he strongly supports a second booster for people 60 and older, based on the Israeli data.

 “The Israeli data is not perfect, but that is all we have,” Hotez said.

-Although the shots are intended mainly to prevent serious illness and death, Hotez said he doesn’t want to get even a mild case of covid-19 because of potentially severe aftereffects that are not well understood.
+Although the shots are intended mainly to prevent serious illness and death, Hotez said he doesn’t want to get even a mild case of the coronavirus because of potentially severe aftereffects that are not well understood.

 “I don’t want to get long covid, gray matter brain degeneration and cognitive decline,” Hotez said.